 When your project goals are unclear, your productivity goes down.
 In a survey carried out by Asana, 27% of respondents said that one of the top barriers to productivity is a lack of clarity due to unclear processes.

-With projects becoming more complex, you have to look beyond the usual requirements, budgets, and timelines and start setting SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) goals.
+With projects becoming more complex, you have to look beyond the usual requirements of, managing leads, budgets, and timelines and start setting SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) goals.